zhijie-group/SIFT/README.md

 ### **Dataset 📂**
 Create a new file named `test_ori.jsonl` in the directory `/opencompass/data/gsm8k/`, and ensure that the format of this dataset matches that of `/opencompass/data/gsm8k/test.jsonl`.
 You can replace the content with the dataset you want to test.

 We also provide some datasets for evaluation in the `data` folder.
-You may need to modify the key names in the jsonl file, such as changing `problem` to `question’.They can be used to replace the content in `/opencompass/data/gsm8k/test_ori.jsonl`.
+You may need to modify the key names in the jsonl file, such as changing `problem` to `question`.They can be used to replace the content in `/opencompass/data/gsm8k/test_ori.jsonl`.

 ### **Preparation Steps(using GSM8K as an example) 🔧**